 Israel wins the Jordanian Front

-Meanwhile, on the other front; Israel has tried to maintain peace with Jordan.
+Meanwhile, on the other front, Israel has tried to maintain peace with Jordan.
 But King Hussein said their requests were too late.
 Moreover, there was heavy fighting between the two around West Jerusalem, Bethlehem, and other neighboring cities.
-Israel claimed victory in these battles; Jordan retreated into the Jordanian territory.
+Israel claimed victory in these battles; Jordan retreated into Jordanian territory.
 Although risky, Israel decided to follow Syria into the Golan Heights.

 By June 9th, Israel reached the plateau to capture the area from Syria; and the UN Security Council achieved armistice on all sides.
 By the end of the Six-Day War, Israel defeated Egypt, Jordan, and Syria and occupied the Sinai Peninsula, the Gaza Strip; the West Bank; East Jerusalem; and the Golan Heights.
-In conclusion, we can that victory is attributed to more efficient military leadership; better planning; and intelligence.
-Now while Israel won this war; the conflict would resume again in another six years.
+In conclusion, victory is attributed to more efficient military leadership, better planning, and intelligence.
+While Israel won this war, the conflict would resume in another six years.